aut-cic/backnet/README.md

 include but not limited to creating bulk users in case of conferences, changing the users' quota etc.

-This tool with a minimal user interface is going to help Mr.Taheri to do these kinds of tasks with less difficulty.
+This tool with a minimal user interface is going to help Mr. Taheri to do these kinds of tasks with less difficulty.

 ## Services